Welcoming couples from New York, Boston, Providence, Hartford and beyond

 An Affair Of The Heart specializes in private intensive couples retreats that get right to the heart of the problem, producing significant progress in days, not years.

-Our step-by-step, comprehensive and predictable therapeutic process is based on over 40 years of experience with solution building in couples therapy to help rebuild relationships on a foundation of trust, communication and love.
+Our step-by-step, comprehensive and predictable process is based on over 40 years of experience in solution building to help rebuild relationships on a foundation of trust, communication and love.
 Our goal is to reestablish the ease and serenity that you shared with your partner so that you can move forward together.

 We have been continuously inspired by countless stories of reconnection and reconciliation that have occurred over the years and are so excited to share this powerful work with you.